pdxparrot/ggj2020/SETUP.md

 ## Loader Setup

-* Add an empty GameObject (Loader) and add the project LoadingManager component to it
+* Add the LoadingManager prefab to the scene
 * Attach the Main Camera
 * Attach the LoadingScreen to the Loader
-* Attach the Manager prefabs to the Loader

 # Main Menu Setup